A Promising Future: Omission Failures in Choreographic Programming: Conclusion

+Choreographic programming has been investigated for more than a decade, but always under the strong assumption of reliable communication~\cite{M13:phd,CM13,Hetal16,DGGLM17,HG22,JV22,M23,SKK23,KSZK23,GMP24}.
+Our study frees the paradigm from this assumption, reaching all the way to standard failure modes and realistic distributed protocols.

+Our work covers all failure modes with honest participants.
+A natural next step is therefore to investigate how to take into account malicious participants and the general setting of Byzantine failures.
+Exploring this direction would touch on the realm of agreement protocols, where possible guarantees are more limited.
+Therefore, it would be interesting and challenging to understand how close choreographic programming can be brought to the theoretical limit.

-Another interesting direction is to explore quantitative properties of programs in \RC.
-To this end we plan to develop quantitative semantics for the \RC model.
+Another interesting direction is to explore a quantitative semantics and quantitative properties of Lossy Choreographies.
 For instance, in a probabilistic settings, failures are characterised by probability distributions and properties like progress, at-most-once, and exactly-once delivery are formalised as almost-certain properties (their complement event has null measure).
-Then it is possible to reason about reliability assumptions on communication links \eg to understand how a certain failure probability impacts our program.
-Another interesting property is the expected number of retransmissions.
-Estimates of this value allow to optimise failure-recovery strategies.
-Likewise, stochastic or timed semantics will enable models with explicit timeouts.
+This would enable reasoning about aspects such as quality of service, throughput, probability of critical failure, expected number of retransmissions, etc.

-The typing disciplines introduced in this work ensure that well-typed distributed programs have at-most-once or exactly-once delivery guarantees.
-As pointed out at the end of \cref{sec:typing}, these guarantees are limited to single communications but our approach can be reasonably extended to communication groups.
-This extension has immediate applications \eg to the statical verification of replication protocols where an update is deemed successful only if it accepted by enough replicas.
+Our static analyses can guarantee that the distributed implementations generated by endpoint projection (in terms of processes) have at-most-once or exactly-once delivery guarantees.
+These guarantees are limited to single communications but our approach can be reasonably extended to communication groups.
+This extension has immediate applications, e.g., to the statical verification of replication protocols where an update is deemed successful only if it accepted by enough replicas.